fernicar/png2webp_for_ComfyUI/README.md

 ## Features

-- Convert PNG images to WebP format.
+- Convert PNG images to WebP format
-- Will search in subfolders.
+- Will search in subfolders
+- Configurable quality settings (0-100)
+- Configurable compression method (0=fast, 6=better)
-- Option to save images with lossless compression.
+- Option to save images with lossless compression
-- Preserve original ComfyUI’s workflow.
+- Preserve original ComfyUI's workflow
-- Preserve original image datetime attributes.
+- Preserve original image datetime attributes
+- Option to use current date instead of original datetime
-- Option to delete original PNG images after conversion (send to Recycle bin).
+- Option to delete original PNG images after conversion (send to Recycle bin)
+- Detailed conversion logging to 'png2webp_conversion.log'

+## File Naming
+When converting files, the script automatically handles naming conflicts by appending a counter (e.g., image_1.webp, image_2.webp) if a file with the same name already exists.

+## Logging
+The script automatically logs all conversion operations to 'png2webp_conversion.log', providing detailed information about each conversion process including success and any potential errors.

 ## Requirements

 - Python 3.x
 - Pillow
-- send2trash
+- send2trash (optional, required only for delete functionality)

 ## Installation